andrastantos/brew/docs/cpu/abi.rst

 Syscalls
 --------

-Syscalls follow the same calling convention as function calls do, except that :code:`$lr` contains a syscall-dependent pointer (usually pointer to errno).
+Syscalls follow the same calling convention as function calls do, except that :code:`$lr` contains a syscall-dependent information (usually :code:`errno`).
 The :code:`syscall` instruction is used to transfer control to the executive.
 The syscall number is stored as a 16-bit code after the :code:`syscall` instruction, in the instruction-stream.
 Upon entering SCHEDULER mode, :code:`$tpc` points to the current instruction, which is to say, it points to :code:`syscall`.
 The SCHEDULER needs to increment :code:`$tpc` by 4 before returning execution to task mode.

 .. note:: syscall number is 16-bit so there won't be any alignment problems reading it.

+.. note:: most sysclass take in the current value of :code:`errno` from the calling TASK-mode application.
+Syscalls can decide to return a modified :code:`errno` value if they choose to.
+The caller cannot depend on :code:`$lr` preserved through a syscall.
+The caller however *can* assume that :code:`$r0` through :code:`$r3` - which are normally call-clobbered - are preserved through a syscall.

 Stack layout
 ------------